Six Activities to Honor the Winter Solstice

 Winter Solstice has been, and continues to be, celebrated across the world in many different ways.
 This article on the History Channel website provides a great overview of the history and variety of cultures that have honored this important day and the return of the sun that follows.

-What does the Winter Solstice Teach Us?
+What does the Winter Solstice teach us?

 At the emotional and spiritual levels, on this darkest day of the year it is extra important to slow down and go inward because there is so much to learn from the lessons this time of year brings. particularly about stillness and darkness.
 It shows us that there is nothing to fear in the dark and that the light we seek always returns.